Kay L. Saunders

 KAY SAUNDERS EMERGING POET AWARD

-She was a member of the National Association of Poetry Therapy, Sacre' Coeur Book Club, Wisconsin Regional Writers Association, Wisconsin Fellowship of Poets, and the Flannery O'Connor Society.
+Kay was also a member of the National Association of Poetry Therapy, Sacre' Coeur Book Club, Wisconsin Writers Association, and the Flannery O'Connor Society.
+She published six books of poetry, was a correspondent for “The Compass” for 20 years, and a creative writing instructor for Elderhostel at Treehaven, Wisconsin.

 Poetry